jwcalder/CT-Surfacing/README.md

 This repository gives an example of how to surface (i.e., create 3D models from) CT images containing multiple objects.
 The code requires the [AMAAZETools](https://github.com/jwcalder/AMAAZETools) package.
 To illustrate how the code works, we have included in this repository CT data from 2 scans in the DICOM folder.
 The ScanOverviews folder shows images of the scans from the top and side of the scanning bed.
 Each scan has 4 bone fragments.
 The code in this repository creates all the data in the ScanOverviews and Meshes folder from the DICOM data.

+The code in this repository and the method for CT scanning is described in our paper

+K. Yezzi-Woodley, J. Calder, M. Sweno, C. Siewert, P. J. Olver.
+[The Batch Artifact Scanning Protocol: A new method using computed tomography (CT) to rapidly create three-dimensional models of objects from large collections en masse.](https://arxiv.org/abs/2205.02691) arXiv preprint:2205.02691, 2022.

 ## Installing required pacakges

 The code relies on the [AMAAZETools](https://github.com/jwcalder/AMAAZETools) package, which can be installed with